junior-devleague/compliment-generator/README.md

 ### Objective

-Use your knowledge of arrays, and functions to generate random insults instantly.
+Use your knowledge of arrays, and functions to generate random compliment instantly.

 ### Prerequesites